UNNA/conservancy/README.md

 ## OVERVIEW

 A utility for preserving websites on [mirrors.UNNA.org](http://mirrors.unna.org/).
+It is primarily a wrapper around `wget`, but performing additional verification tasks.

 ## PREREQUISITES